 Angela L. Davis

-Angela L. Davis was born in Queens, NY, attended both High School and college in New York City, and eventually migrated to Albany, NY where she lived for approximately 18 years.
+Angela L. Davis, the CEO of For Kidney's sake, was born in Queens, NY.
+Angela attended both high school and college in New York City, and eventually migrated to Albany, NY where she lived for approximately 18 years.
 It was in Albany, NY where she used her talents and interpersonal skills to shape a career that began in the political arena where she worked as an Administrative Assistant for a State Senator, a top Legislative Assistant and Office Manager to a State Assemblyman, and subsequently being hired as a consultant by the NYS Black and Puerto Rican Legislative Caucus to develop their Caucus Weekend event.
 When she stepped away from politics she followed another passion of hers which is business.